SUPPLY VS DEMAND

 SKI PROXIMATE NEIGHBORHOOD COMMENTARY

 While most experts agree that magnitude and timing are almost impossible to predict, an educated guess is better than no guess at all and all modesty aside, VPB has proven to be a pretty good guesser.
 Data analyses, historical rates of appreciation and 40 years of industry experience leads us to believe that world class resort property makes financial sense, but this prediction is as much art as it is science.
-If the time has come for a blend of lifestyle, financial performance and portfolio diversification, take a closer look at what has been an out of favor asset class while demand remains relatively subdued and the expansion of luxury good spending is on the horizon; because as the old cliché goes “you can’t take it with you”.
+If the time has come for a blend of lifestyle, financial performance and portfolio diversification, take a closer look at Vail Valley real estate because as the old cliché goes “you can’t take it with you”.